Tag Archives: Sanaa Lathan

 Set during the holiday/Christmas period, The Best Man Holiday (2013) brings seasonal cheer and laughter, thanks to the fun banter between the characters.
 As was the case with the first movie, everything is not all big smiles and good times.

-The movie has a good mix of memorable comedy and well executed dramatic moments.
+The movie has a healthy mix of memorable comedy and well executed dramatic moments.
 One of my favourites of the former category has to be John Michael Higgins’s character’s response to Harper (Taye Diggs) when Harper says ‘I don’t even know if biographies is my thing.’

 The Best Man Holiday (2013), Taye Diggs, Harold Pirreneau, Eddie Cibrian, Morris Chestnut